lsilverwolf/SoftDesProject/README.txt

     window in the Create Event and Modify Event GUIs.
 The image file cal_icon.gif is used to overlay the calendar icon on the calendar button.

+    The folder WorkingPhotos contains a progression of photos demonstrating how this application works and the various features it's capable of.

 CONTACT

     If you have any problems, questions, ideas or suggestions, please contact us